Mateoswiatek/JavaOpenPortScannerWithThreads/README.md

 ## Code Overview

 The code provided here constitutes a simple Java application aimed at checking the availability of ports within a specified range.
+Tests the port range for the passed IP addresses.
+Possibility of passing it directly through the arguments of the main method, as well as by providing a file in which each address is a separate line.
+Each computer checked in a separate thread, this thread creates a separate port for each port.
+This approach opens the door to further expansion, thanks to information about which port is being tested, it is possible to automatically take further steps.

 ### Main.java File